-Russia's Vladimir Putin said on Friday that closer ties with Europe were unavoidable, a day after his proposal for a free trade zone "from Lisbon to Vladivostok" met with a cool German response.
+Russian Prime Minister Vladimir Putin said Friday that closer ties with Europe were unavoidable, a day after his proposal for a free trade zone "from Lisbon to Vladivostok" met with a cool German response.

-"I do not know what forms our cooperation should acquire -- will it be a common free market or will it be our associated membership in the EU," the Russian prime minister said in the German capital Berlin.
+"I do not know what form our cooperation should take -- will it be a common free market or will it be our associated membership in the EU," the Russian prime minister said in the German capital Berlin.

-"But a rapprochement between Russia and Europe is unavoidable, if we want to be preserved as a civilization, if we want to be successful and competitive."
+"But a rapprochement between Russia and Europe is unavoidable, if we want to be preserved as a civilisation, if we want to be successful and competitive.

 "Can we assume that Russia together with Europe will one day be in a single currency zone?
 I can assume that."

-Putin, who is scheduled to have talks with Chancellor Angela Merkel later on Friday, floated a bold idea of a vast free-trade zone from Russia's eastern tip to Europe's western extremities.
+Putin, who is scheduled to have talks with Chancellor Angela Merkel later on Friday, floated a bold idea of a vast free-trade zone from Russia's eastern tip to Europe's western extremities in a German newspaper.

-But Merkel immediately poured cold water on Putin's idea, not least because of his plan to create a joint customs bloc with ex-Soviet Belarus and Kazakhstan.
+But Merkel, chancellor of Europe's biggest economy, immediately poured cold water on Putin's idea, not least because of his plan to create a joint customs bloc with ex-Soviet republics Belarus and Kazakhstan.

-Putin, who is famous for his often abrasive style and a manner to shoot from the hip, offered however a good-humoured response to Merkel's skepticism, saying her remarks meant she was interested in Russia.
+Putin, famous for his often abrasive style and a tendency to shoot from the hip, offered however a good-humoured response to Merkel's scepticism, while also insisting he was well aware of Russia's problems.

-"It means that Ms Merkel read my article -- that's already good," Putin quipped to the laughter from the audience.
+"It means that Mrs Merkel read my article -- that's already good," Putin quipped.
 "She is interested in what is happening in Russia."

 "Sometimes it is difficult to (expand) ... due to reasons that are completely unclear to us," he told the gathering, attended by representatives of German corporate giants such as Volkswagen, Deutsche Bank and Siemens.